-The figure below shows that after an upturn is formed, with the occurrence of the golden cross, it often fails to break the longer-term MA when doing a call-back test on it.
-Therefore, investors can predict the upturn and thus be able to know the major trend —— keep on moving!
+The figure below shows that after an upturn is formed, with the occurrence of the golden cross, it often fails to break the longer-term MA when the price drops.
+Therefore, investors can predict the upturn and thus be able to know the major trend keep on moving.
 The circled position in the figure is the key operating point predicted according to Granville’s 8 Rules.
 Such a trading indicator makes it easier for learners to grasp more opportunities for trading.
 The reliability of the entire trading strategy can be enhanced if together using the golden cross/death cross.

-The cross-use of MA and Granville’s 8 Rules described above can show the effectiveness and be useful only in the cases where the trending condition is strong.
-However, in forex trading, there are also frequent swings or finishing stages.
+The cross-use of MA and Granville’s 8 Rules described above can be useful only in the cases where an obvious trend appears.
+However, there are often frequent swings in forex trading.
 At this time, MA does not provide a good guiding effect if investors do not take any other approaches to estimate the market; it is easy for them to suffer from losses.

-As shown from the USDJPY chart above, a range of oscillation formed before the trend occurs, and it is quite unclear to figure out the direction of movement within the range but noted that the MA seems like knotting.
-That is the phenomenon called the tangled MA.
-It represents a consolidation of the market, and the MA does not have much support or resistance effect at the time.
-It is generally suggested new traders better use fewer operations in such market conditions or to establish ranges by trend lines, and wait for a breakout.
+As shown from the USDJPY chart above, a range of oscillations formed before the trend occurs.
+It is hard to figure out the direction of movement within the range but noted that the MA seems like knotting.
+This phenomenon is called the tangled MA.
+It represents a consolidation of the market and the MA does not have much support or resistance effect at the time.
+New traders should better avoid trading in such conditions, but to establish ranges by trend lines and wait for a breakout.

-With the above-mentioning figures, it is believed that all new traders already have a preliminary understanding of such a trading indicator.
-It is a considerably basic concept that is easy to understand, and useful for forex trading arrangement.
-However, investors should pay attention that forex trading is what requires a series of disciplined long-term strategic arrangements, and such technical indicators may have mistaken estimation sometimes.
+With the above figures, new traders should already have a preliminary understanding of the moving average.
+It is a considerably basic concept that is easy to understand and is useful to build a forex trading strategy.
+However, please note that forex trading requires a series of disciplined long-term strategic arrangements, as technical indicators may sometimes provide wrong signals.
 Therefore, on-going risk management is also quite important.

 Risk Warning: The above content is for reference only and does not represent ZFX’s position.
 ZFX does not assume any form of loss caused by any trading operations conducted in accordance with this article.
 Please be firm in your thinking and do the corresponding risk control.